GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 2. Configuration file i.e., Requirements.txt, install.R, configuration.yml etc.
 3. [Citation File Format (.CFF), CITATION file](https://citation-file-format.github.io/) or alternative for citing method
 4. License file (e.g. [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt), [Apache 2.0](https://github.com/apache/.github/blob/main/LICENSE), CC-BY 4.0)
-5.	binder/postbuild file using [postBuild](https://methodshub.gesis.org/snippet/postBuild)

-Optional,
-- [For preview as GitHub Action](https://github.com/GESIS-Methods-Hub/preview?tab=readme-ov-file#usage) (update the main/master branch as in Repo)
+5. The Git repository has the [necessary files for setting up a binder environment](https://mybinder.readthedocs.io/en/latest/using/config_files.html)[^1].
+For example, adding `binder/postBuild` file, using [postBuild](https://methodshub.gesis.org/snippet/postBuild) to the Git Repository.

-*There must be only one of these files in the repo to avoid confusion.
-All the other versions of these files should be organized in subdirectories.
-These files are expected to be in all repos along with the actual method files having code and data.*
+*There must be only one of these files in the Git Repository to avoid confusion.
+All the other versions of these files should be organized in subdirectories.*

 The **README file** is crucial for the readability, understandability, and reusability of the method.
 It may also contain optional subsections of disclaimer, acknowledgements, or publication, if applies.
 However, it is very important to mention the developer contact details to help reach back to the developer if need be.